fteychene/docker-workshop/01_Basics/README.md

 alpine                  latest              c51f86c28340        4 weeks ago         1.109 MB
 hello-world             latest              690ed74de00f        5 months ago        960 B
 ```
-You have now downloaded your first docker image, it's a tiny Linux distribution named *alpine* optimised for docker.
+You have now downloaded your first Docker image, it's a tiny Linux distribution named *alpine* optimised for Docker.

 ### Running your first containers

 Now that we downloaded an image it's time to run some containers.
 Let's now run a Docker **container** based on this image.
 To do that you are going to use the `docker run` command.
 ```
 $ docker run alpine ls -l